Joony: 2022: Breakthrough with Pretty in Black and "FYTB"

 In March 2022, Joony released the single "Anytime", which was produced by Michael Allsopp.
 The music video for "Anytime" was directed by Lonewolf and features Joony in a fever dream-like state.
 On 6 May 2022, Joony released the single "DRIFTING IN TOKYO".
 The official music video was released on 13 May 2022.

-On 27 May 2022, Joony released his fourth studio album, Pretty In Back.
+On 27 May 2022, Joony released his fourth studio album, Pretty in Back.
 The album was produced by CashMoneyAP, Charlie Heat, Young Flavor, Ben10k, and Danes Blood.
 The album spawned the single "Not Going Back".
 Pitchfork praised the song as an early highlight, noting that Joony "loads up a slowly building beat with vocal effects, clashing background ad-libs, and swooning coos."
 The publication drew comparisons to Travis Scott, remarking that Joony's ability to blend genres seamlessly is a notable strength: "He won't ever need to define himself with one genre, if he can make them all sound this good."

 In June 2022, Joony appeared as a featured artist on Sainté's single "East".
 On 8 July 2022, he was featured on Brent Faiyaz's single "FYTB".
 The song debuted at number 97 on the Billboard Hot 100 chart, marking Joony's first appearance on the chart.

 In August 2022, Joony released the single "DORK".
-On 12 August 2022, he released the deluxe edition of Pretty In Back.
+On 12 August 2022, he released the deluxe edition of Pretty in Back.
 He was featured on Jordan Ward's single "IDC" on 5 October 2022.
-In November 2022, Joony announced his debut Pretty In Black U.S. Tour.
+In November 2022, Joony announced his debut Pretty in Black U.S. Tour.
 On 8 November 2022, he released the single "Pretty In Back".

 2023–present: Shitmuss, Memento, and Jrny

 On 20 January 2023, Joony released "One Track Minded".
 The single featured Kelz2busy.
 In March, he released "Bad Time" featuring High Way.
 On 5 May 2023, Joony released the album Shitmuss with guest appearances from TTM Dawg and Big Weigh.
 On 2 June 2023, he released the deluxe edition of Shitmuss.
 On 20 October 2023, Joony released the project Memento.
 The project was released through Red Bull Records.
 In February 2024, Joony was featured on DaeMoney's "DOUBLE C'S".
 On 22 March 2024, Joony released the Mememto deluxe edition.
 In June 2024, he was also featured on Kendra Jae's "For The Thrill".
-On 4 October 2024, Joony and Jordan Word released a collaborative extended play JRNY.
+On 4 October 2024, Joony and Jordan Ward released a collaborative extended play JRNY.
 On 4 April 2025, Joony released "Dopa(MINE)".